MoshoodSO/British-Airway-Reviews-Sentiment-Analysis/README.md

-## British Airway Reviews Sentiment Analysis
+## ✈ British Airway Reviews Sentiment Analysis

-This repository shows the sentiment analysis of British Airlines Reviews gotten from their web page.
+This project performs sentiment analysis on customer reviews of *British Airways* to understand passenger satisfaction, identify key themes, and classify reviews as positive, negative, or neutral.